Over 1 day

 Tip: Growers are continually sourcing new varieties and colors of popular succulents.
 Look for the latest succulents in red and deep purple.
 When you add another color, you add dimension and contrast to your tree design.

-Cut chicken wire into a 12-inch by 12-inch square with aviation snips.
+Cut chicken wire into a 12-inch by 12-inch square with compound snips, also called aviation snips.
 (Caution: chicken wire can be difficult to work with, be sure to protect your hands with gloves.)
 Fold back cut edges.
 Shape chicken wire into a cone and fold edges together.
-Fill the planter with foam or other material sturdy enough to support the topiary.
+Fill the planter with floral foam or other material sturdy enough to support the topiary.

 Use floral pins to attach succulents to the tree form.
-Secure the floral pin to the chicken wire base.
 Add rows from the bottom up, and create vertical “ribbons” with a special color or texture.

-Finish the Christmas tree with succulents or a star embellishment or ornament from your own Christmas tree.
+Finish the Christmas tree with a star embellishment or ornament from your own Christmas tree.
+It's also lovely on its own.
 Enjoy the Christmas tree for holiday entertaining, and keep the joy of succulents around after the holidays.
-Finally, when the holidays are over, pull out the succulents and give them fresh potting soil and planters and delight in them throughout the winter.
+Finally, when the holidays are over, pull out the succulents, give them fresh potting soil and planters and delight in them throughout the winter.

 If you're looking for potting soil, succulents and more, The Home Depot delivers online orders when and where you need them.